 - No ownership restrictions – virtually anyone (individuals, Corporations, other LLC’s, and even foreign entities may be owners of an LLC).

-In closing, you could say that S-Corporations allow for more shareholder uniformity and tax savings, while an LLC allows more free negotiations and possibilities for ownership and accountability.
-You can almost think of an LLC as a marriage between a classic small business (partnership / sole proprietorship) and a corporation.
+Overall, S-Corporations allow for more shareholder uniformity and tax savings, while an LLC allows more free negotiations and possibilities for ownership and accountability.
+Choosing which one is right for you depends on the unique needs and goals of your business.

 - We Have 7 Panic-Free Ways To Deal with Tricky Clients - April 28, 2017

 - How to Start a Business as a Senior to Make Retirement Income - April 4, 2017

 - The Advantages of Forming an S Corporation - January 10, 2017